 Here are two tactics that you can use to increase conversion regardless of what this term, conversion, means to you.

-Onboarding: Make it as simple and straightforward as possible for people to use the application.
-Spend time and resources optimizing the initial download to app usage flow to achieve this goal.
+- Onboarding: Make it as simple and straightforward as possible for people to use the application.
+Spend time and resources optimising the initial download to app usage flow to achieve this goal.
 Ideally, the more streamlined the onboarding process is, the better initial experience you will give to new customers.

 One of the guaranteed ways of achieving this goal is by encouraging the app developers to work cordially with your digital marketers.
 This collaboration will open doors for growth and boost conversion rates.